cycleplatform/docs-portal/docs/reference/networks/networks.md

   Navigate to the network dashboard by clicking Networks on the left side menu.
 Then click on the network to be updated.

 Click **Update Network** to save the changes.

+Network's have individual [access controls](/reference/hubs/access-controls) which can also be configured on this page.

 To delete the network, type the name of the network into the delete form field and hold the delete button until it completes.